 Pad See Ew (Thai Stir Fried Noodles)

-A plate of pad see ew on a table surrounded by table settings.
+A plate of pad see ew surrounded by table settings.

 Ingredients

-All of the ingredients for this chicken pad see ew recipe can be found at your local Asian grocery market or online!
+All the ingredients for this pad see ew recipe can be found at your local Asian grocery market.
+I have linked everything that I used in the recipe card below.

-• Oyster sauce: oyster sauce adds a sweet and savory umami flavor.
+• Oyster Sauce: adds a salty, deeply umami savory flavor.

-• Fish Sauce: fish sauce adds a salty umami finish.
-I recommend using Three crabs fish sauce.
+• Fish Sauce: adds a salty umami finish.

 • Sugar: adds a touch more sweetness to balance out the salty flavors.

-• Garlic: is the main aromatic flavor of the dish.
+• Garlic: the main aromatic flavor of the dish.

 • Eggs: adds additional protein to the pad see ew.

-• Chinese broccoli or gai lan: is the main vegetable of this stir fry.
-You can find Chinese broccoli in the produce section of most Chinese grocery stores.
+• Chinese broccoli: or gai lan is the main vegetable of this stir fry.

 Substitutions and Additions